CudaText-addons/cuda_vim_mode/readme/readme.txt

   R - enter replace mode
-  o - creates empty line below current line (and goes into insertion mode on new line) O - creates empty line above current line (and goes into insertion mode on new line) gg - go to text begin
+  o - creates empty line below current line (and goes into insertion mode on new line) O - creates empty line above current line (and goes into insertion mode on new line)

+  gg - go to text begin
   G - go to line number (if number entered before), or go to text end (if none)
   | - go to column number (if number entered before, else column 1)

-  D - delete from caret ot end of line
+  D - delete to end of line
+  dd - delete current line
+  db - delete to word begin
+  dw, de - delete to word end (currently commands work the same) dL - delete to text end

 author: Alexey (CudaText)